 MONOC's Board of Directors is comprised of the Presidents/Executive Directors of each member hospital.
 In addition, administrative and financial experts from each hospital serve as a resource and offer guidance through participation on the Board Executive and Finance committees.
 Ad-Hoc Committees are formed on an as-needed basis to address special projects.

-MONOC's Medical Advisory Board is composed of board certified emergency department physicians from each of the thirteen mobile intensive care system participating hospitals, a system Mobile Critical Care Services Medical Director, and a system Air Medical Unit Medical Director.
+MONOC's Medical Advisory Board is composed of board certified emergency department physicians from each of the thirteen mobile intensive care system participating hospitals and is overseen by MONOC's EMS System Medical Director.

 MONOC was formed in 1978 as "a cooperative venture to improve health care and reduce costs."
-Among its numerous service lines, MONOC operates Mobile Intensive Care (MICU) Paramedic Services, Helicopter interfacility and 911 services, Mobile Critical Care Services, and Basic Life Support 911 services.
+Among its numerous service lines, MONOC operates Mobile Intensive Care (MICU) Paramedic Services, and Mobile Critical Care Services.
 Coordinating all of MONOC's communications is a 24/7 state of the art 9-1-1 dispatch center.